HNK Segesta: 100th and 110th anniversary (2006-2016)

 The 100 year anniversary of the club was celebrated on the 30th of August 2006 with a match against the Croatian national football team.
 The national team won 6:2 with goals by Eduardo, Klasnić, Modrić and Balaban.
 The scorers for the hosts were Deronjić and Šenija.
 The formal board meeting held on the 26th of September saw Segesta's all-time best players, managers and staff receive awards.
 Among the players were Slavko Draženović, Ivan Sertić, Dubravko Kahler, Željko Plepelić, Milan Radojčić, Branimir Agarević, Zoran Buinac, Nikica Valent, Josip Cavrić, Danijel Kukić and Damir Stefanovič, as well as Rudolf Draženović, the oldest living Segesta player.
 Managers Stjepan Grgec and Nikola Dobranić also received awards, as well as presidents Vladimir Posavec, Dragan Boižić and Đuro Brodarac.

 The 2007/08 hosted a good cup campaign, as the club reached their first quarter-final since the 1998/99 season.
 In the 2009/10 season Segesta was, after seven seasons once again relegated from Druga HNL.
 In November 2011, after a bad season in the third division, recent player and Segesta captain stepped into the manager role.
 Come 2012/13, Segesta won the Treća HNL — Središte, ten years after their previous success.
 In the playoffs they beat HNK Val and earned promotion spot.
 After two successful seasons in the second flight, with respective 6th and 8th finishes, they are once again relegated to the third division in the 2015/16 season.

 On the 31st of August 2016, the Croatian national football team was once again welcomed in Sisak to commemorate Segesta's 110th anniversary.
 The national team won 8:1, with goals by Mario Mandžukić, Andrej Kramarić, Ivan Perišić, Nikola Kalinić and Duje Čop, with the single goal for Segesta scored by Luka Kožić.

 Recent years (2016-present)

 In the 2017/18 season Segesta completed their worst season since WWII, as they were relegated from the third division of Croatian football.
 With that result they became a part of the Četvrta NL — Središte Zagreb, a regional semi-professional division.
 There they spent two seasons, and won promotion back to the Treća HNL in 2019/20.
 In the 2021/22 season Segesta finished 17th, and, with the expansion of the third flight into a single unified league, were once again demoted into the fourth division, where they are now playing.
+From the 2024/25 season, it will once again compete in the third tier of Croatian football, this time in the 2nd NL.
+After a complete change of management in the summer of 2025, Segesta, with new management and coach Damir Milinović, enters the 2nd NL season uncertainly, which it eventually wins with 65 points and enters the 1st NL, the second tier of competition in Croatian club football.